BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 * [Keyword Lists](./keyword_lists.livemd)
 * [Maps](./maps.livemd)

-## Pattern Matching With the Match Operator
+## Pattern Matching With The Match Operator

 We can pattern match using the match operator.